particle-iot/docs/src/content/getting-started/cloud/logic.md

 #### Execute Logic Function

 {{imageOverlay src="/assets/images/subspace/logic-execute.png" class="no-darken"}}

+Executing a Logic Function performs operations such as publishing an event.
+When Ledger is available, you will be able to write to your Ledger database from your Logic Function.

 This is the sample code generated in the template, it will be explained in more detail [below](#deep-dive-into-the-reformat-json-template).